How to Get a Beginner Flute (buy, rent...) + Things to Watch Out For

 If you decide to buy new, then you can rest easy knowing that you can always take the flute straight back to the store if an issue comes up.

-Generally speaking, if you run into problems within 30 days of purchasing a brand new instrument, it’s not unreasonable for you to ask the store to fix the instrument for you.
+Generally speaking, if you run into problems within 30 days of purchasing a brand new instrument, you can return to the store you bought it from and ask them to fix the issue for you.

 I would also advise that you purchase an instrument in-store rather than online because, unless you’re saving a significant amount of money by ordering online, it can get damaged during freight and end up costing more money/time for you to mail the flute back for repair